perpetualgrimace/gridsome.jamesferrell.me/content/3-about/about.md

 ## About me

 I'm [T-shaped](https://www.invisionapp.com/blog/t-shaped-designers/), or [mortar](http://bradfrost.com/blog/post/job-title-its-complicated/), or [multidisciplinary](https://www.toptal.com/designers/visual/multidisciplinary-design) — pick your favorite.
 I started out as a designer who codes, but my roles tend to evolve into more of a front-end developer who designs.

-If you have a problem, I can solve it.
-Or if you just want to talk about music or retro video games, I'm happy to do that too.
-[Contact me](contact) (TODO: arrow link + epsilon)
+I care most about the code that users interact with.
+So anything I write will be responsive, performant, and accessible.

+And I'm not just hacking away — I'm building design systems with a focus on organization and clean, well documented code.

+More broadly, I'm a problem solver.
+I'm not primarily a *creative* — I'm a *builder*.

 ### TODO: principles-list